 At grant, the specification and claims are published again and it is this version that is relevant for infringement.
 If you look at published applications – their publication number ends with an A – the claims may look incredibly broad and unsupportable.
-However, for infringement purposes it is only the claims of the granted application – their publication number ends with a B – that is relevant.
+However, for infringement purposes it is only the claims of the granted patent– their publication number ends with a B – that are relevant.
 The claims will most likely have evolved and narrowed during examination.

 The average length of time between filing a patent application in the UK and the decision by the Patent Office to grant or refuse it is 3 to 4 years.
-Under the Patent prosecution highway, this can be reduced to as little as 12 to 18 months (to receipt of an indication of allowance which is sufficient for the USPTO, for example, to consider the application under the PPH system).
+However, there are mechanisms for obtaining an indication of allowance within as little as 12 to 18 months.
+This can then be used to accelerate examination in other countries under the Patent Prosecution Highway.